Hogots monastery: History

-Hogots monastery was one of the few notable monasteries of Historical Armenia's Antzevasiq district, which was a part of larger province of Vaspurakan.
+Hogots monastery was one of the few notable monasteries of Historical Armenia's Antzevasiq district, which was a part of the larger province of Vaspurakan.
 Similar to Surb Bardughmeosi vank, Hogots monastery was a pilgrimage site for Armenians from the Van region.
 In the seventeenth century, it became the main religious building of the Norduz district of the Vilayet of Van in the Ottoman Empire.
 The priest Vahan (Վահան Քահանայ) was the last of the known priests of the monastery preceding the Armenian genocide during 1915.
 It is believed that almost a hundred Armenian women and children in the monastery were burned to death when they tried to lock themselves inside during the genocide.

 Current condition

 According to unconfirmed sources, the Hogots monastery was used as a target during Turkish military training exercises in late 1946 and suffered extensive damage.